-There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT.
+There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit

-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs
+Screening for sexually transmitted infections (STIs) and counseling to prevent STIs are ordered by a primary care provider.
+We cover these tests once every 12 months or at certain times during pregnancy.